 I tried this Christmas lighting idea, and it was way quicker and easier.
 Call me lazy, but I only covered the visible areas of the tree, and that helped make it look much brighter.

 Here's my tree using the traditional horizontal Christmas tree light technique.
 Wrapping my lights around the tree took a lot longer, but it works perfectly well on my 6-foot artificial tree.
 I bought mine a while back, but there are some great faux trees on Amazon like this one from the National Tree Company Store.

 However, I'll be using the vertical method from now on.
 It was so much more straightforward to do (I am 5'4" so flinging lights up over a tree is never the easiest or most dignified of tasks) Some years, I've had to pull out the folding step stool I purchased on Amazon.
 Petite girls — if you know you know!

-Aaand here's the vertical version.
-Sure, you can see the wires more, particularly on the left-hand side, but I'm not bad about it.
+And here's the vertical version.
+Sure, you can see the wires more, particularly on the left-hand side, but I'm not mad about it.

 I'm also hoping when it's covered in some lovely gold baubles (like this 36-piece set from Walmart), you won't notice so much.
 The vertical lines of lights bring the added bonus of dividing the tree up into sections, which will make it easier to make the decorations look evenly spread.

-You can also get Christmas tree lights with pretty copper wires and other more discreet options.
-So, make sure your tree follows the Christmas light safety dos and don'ts, and 100% give this trick a go.
+You can also get Christmas tree lights with pretty copper wires (oh hey, Amazon), and other more discreet options.
+Just make sure your tree follows the Christmas light safety dos and don'ts, and 100% give this trick a go.